r-mallick/cs111-lab4/README.md

  11 drwxr-xr-x 2    0    0 1024 Dec   3 21:01 lost+found
 ```

-Note that metadata about the `..` directory as well as the timestamps will vary per user.
+Note 1: Metadata about the `..` directory as well as the timestamps will vary per user.

+Note 2: To dump the file system information or check that the filesystem is correct, run `dumpe2fs cs111-base.img` and `fsck.ext2 cs111-base.img` respectively.

 ## Cleaning up